From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 Indiana's rest areas were some of the first in the nation, dating back to the 1930s when road trips meant actually risking your life.

 Indianapolis gave us a quick wave from Monument Circle, where the 284-foot Soldiers and Sailors Monument has been watching over the city since 1901.
 It's the nation's largest memorial built for veterans of any war, which feels appropriately Midwestern - go big or go home.
+To put that sheer scale into perspective, the towering limestone obelisk stands a mere 21 feet shorter than the Statue of Liberty.
+Atop the monument sits a 30-foot bronze statue named 'Victory,' though locals affectionately refer to her as Miss Indiana.

 At Indianapolis, we kissed I-70 goodbye and hooked northwest on I-74 toward Iowa.
 The landscape flattened out like God had run a steamroller across Illinois.
 Endless cornfields stretched to horizons so distant they seemed theoretical.
 Some find this monotonous.
 We found it hypnotic - America's agricultural heartbeat thumping along to the rhythm of Storm Trooper's tires.